 Protect Institutional Voice: When utilizing social media and electronic communication, identify your views as your own.
-It should be clear that you are not speaking for JSU/DON.
+It should be clear that you are not speaking for JSU.

 Faculty and student interaction: Faculty may implement and encourage the use of social media in their courses, but may not require a student to join or participate in a social media site.
 Required interaction outside of the classroom must occur within a university-approved format.
-Faculty may accept connections to students in social media contexts at their discretion, but may not initiate this connection without prior approval from the appropriate Program Director Undergraduate BSN programs and Dean.
+Faculty may accept connections to students in social media contexts at their discretion, but may not initiate this connection without prior approval from the appropriate Coordinator of Undergraduate Programs and Dean.